BY EMILY TAPLEY

 But, let’s get back to why I’m annoyed.
 While Gallop & Ride was one of the most mature equestrian games I’ve ever played, it’s basically a unicorn.
 As a 19 year old woman who is still shamelessly infatuated with horse games, I cannot find a single game on any console, much less PC, that boasts the same performance.
 Star Stable?
 Are you kidding me?
 Howrse?
 It doesn’t even have gameplay.
 You know your favorite genre is suffering when the only tolerable way to play it is IN OTHER GENRES.
 While Horsez did get me started, I thankfully moved on to greener pastures.
 I discovered Pokémon, The Legend of Zelda, Dark Souls, all the games I love as an adult.
 I can say with confidence, Breath of the Wild does horse physics and mannerisms better than any specialized horse game.
 If you google “horse games” some of your top results will consist of Red Dead Redemption, Shadow of the Colossus, and Breath of the Wild… My friends, these are obviously not horse games.

 I didn’t enter the horse gaming world to make friends.
-I’m here to make champions, bank, and a helluva reputation.
+I’m here to make champions, bank, and a helluva reputation. .
 I want to see my horses age and retire, I want to break out of this pocket dimension that every horse game seems to be stuck in and watch my estate age as it would in reality.
-A serious equestrian gamer doesn’t have time for projectile hearts and 5 minute long nose rubs—we want gameplay.
+A serious equestrian gamer doesn’t have time for projectile hearts and 5 minute long nose rubs—we want gameplay, like in no deposit bonus Ireland.
 Where is the strategic breeding?
 The real world illnesses and dilemmas, the branching careers, the satisfaction of rising to the occasion and being the best goddamn manager and equestrian you can be?
 Where is the soul?
 I truly believe this is a game that hasn’t been made yet.

 I can’t say with certainty whether there is or isn’t an equestrian game demand.
 Maybe I’m the only one who cares, and I’m destined to be angry about this for the rest of my life.
 But, should anybody else share in this passion, there is a serious genre to be fulfilled here.
 I won’t lose hope.
 As someone interested in game design, I won’t abandon my own ideas for what the ultimate horse game should look like, but for god’s sake, give the weird horse girls and guys of the world something to look forward to.
 We’re keeping our eyes open, playing and reviewing horse games, and waiting for something good to finally come out of the woodwork.
 It’s been time.